linuxacademy/content-intro-to-salt-project/README.md

-Course files for the SaltStack Certified Administrator (pending)
+Course files for Introduction to Salt Project (pending)